sunaurus/ElvUI_TankHealth/README.md

 - Fix artifact traits in DH healing calculation
 - Add a screenshot of the addon to the readme
 - Be more DRY in main.lua (could probably remove Override and just do all logic in PostUpdate?)
+- Change bar color based on heal power? (for example, red if heal is near theoretical minimum, green if heal is near theoretical maximum)